feed4love/basic_bank/README.md

 10) It is assumen according the model class than a transaction is a child from parent account, assumed that is need to keep record of the credit avaibable for an account_iban , and validate or deny a transaction before it occurs.
 There is communication between two services -account and transaction-.
 The endpoints are contructed following this assumptions, and they are listening on his own instance.

 11) Without context hard difficult to know the best way to implement the endpoint ADD_TRANSACTION.
 As far PUT is less restrictive than POST, the first is the one chosen.
+The service return Http201 CREATED is succesful.

 12) The Basic Security has been replaced by JWT security (HS512.)
 The endpoints are /api/user/register and /api/auth/login.
 The context paths /api/debug , /api/user and /api/auth are not filtering by JWT.
 The database is H2, so each time the server start is need to register a new user.